 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days, in 2012 Nestlé in the United Kingdom.
-The average attendance at the Board meetings was 99%, one Board member having missed one meeting.
+In addition, every year the Board visits one operating company for three to five days, in 2013 Nestlé in South Africa.
+The average attendance at the Board meetings was 98%, one Board member having missed one meeting due to health reasons.
 Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
 In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.

-3.5 Definition of areas of responsibility The governing bodies have responsibilities as follows:
+3.5 Definition of areas of responsibility

+The governing bodies have responsibilities as follows: